cytechmobile/radicle-github-actions-adapter/docs/project_setup.md

 git push rad -o patch.message="Implemented feature X" HEAD:refs/patches
 ```

-If everything is set up correctly, a comment will ba added to the patch indicating the results of the GitHub Actions
+If everything is set up correctly, some comments will ba added to the patch indicating the progress and the results of
-workflows.
+the GitHub Actions workflows.

 ![github-actions-patch-comment.png](github-actions-patch-comment.png)